Simple Imputation Rules for Prediction with Missing Data: Contrasting Theoretical Guarantees with Empirical Performance: Empirical Validation

 The practical implications of Corollary \ref{cor:alpha} for categorical variables are thus clear: We should encode missingness as a new category instead of imputing the mode.
 Accordingly, we numerically compare the out-of-sample performance of these two approaches.

-Our analysis comprises the 41 datasets with at least one missing categorical feature described in Tables \ref{tab:datasets.catmissingonly} and \ref{tab:datasets.rest} in Appendix \ref{ssec:data.realx}.
-We consider both synthetic (linear and neural network) and real signals $Y$ (available for 35 out of the 41 datasets).
-For synthetic signals, the missingness pattern can be missing at random (MAR), not missing at random (NMAR) or adversially missing (AM) as described in Appendix \ref{ssec:data.realx}.
+\paragraph{Experimental setting} We evaluate the performance of mode imputation on our synthetic, semi-real, and real datasets.
+For the semi-real and real instances, we consider the 41 datasets with at least one missing categorical feature described in Tables~\ref{tab:datasets.catmissingonly} and \ref{tab:datasets.rest} in Appendix \ref{ssec:data.realx}.
+Real signals $Y$ are available for 34 out of the 41 datasets.
 For training predictive models, missing numerical features are mean-imputed and missing categorical are either encoded as their own category or mode-imputed.
-The downstream predictive model is chosen among a regularized linear, tree, and a random forest model (using 5-fold cross-validation on the training data).
+The downstream predictive model is chosen among a regularized linear, a tree, a random forest, and an XGBoost model (using 5-fold cross-validation on the training data).

-To quantitatively assess the effect of mode imputation, we compare the out-of-sample accuracy with and without mode imputation using a paired $t$-test (difference in means) and paired Wilcoxon test (difference in pseudo-medians).
-Results are reported in Table \ref{tab:mode.test}.
-We observe that mode imputation has a clear significant negative (detrimental) effect on predictive power on instances with synthetic signals, hence corroborating the insights from Theorem \ref{thm:impute.discrete}.
-Yet, we do not observe a significant effect when we predict the real signal $Y$, which suggests that other factors beyond missing data might impact the validity of Theorem \ref{thm:impute.discrete} in practice (e.g., finite amount of samples, limited class of predictors).
+\paragraph{Results} To quantitatively assess the effect of mode imputation, we compare the out-of-sample accuracy (measured in $R^2$ or $AUC$) with and without mode imputation using a paired $t$-test (difference in means) and paired Wilcoxon test (difference in pseudo-medians).
+Results are reported in Table~\ref{tab:mode.test}.
+We observe that mode imputation has a significant and negative (detrimental) effect on predictive power on instances with synthetic signals (for both synthetic and real design matrix and across missingness mechanisms), hence corroborating the insights from Theorem~\ref{thm:impute.discrete}.
+In terms of magnitude, the average reduction in $R^2 / AUC$ mostly occurs at the second decimal.
+Yet, we do not observe a significant effect when we predict the real signal $Y$, which suggests that other factors beyond missing data might impact the validity of Theorem~\ref{thm:impute.discrete} in practice (e.g., finite amount of samples, limited class of predictors).

-\subsection{Continuous variables: Mean imputation is consistent}
+\subsection{Continuous variables: mean imputation is consistent}